dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

      <img src="images/mpu-6050-jumpers.jpg" width="300" align="center"/>
      </p>

 In either case: When the power is on, the red LED on the MPU should light up

-What to do:
+What to do now:
   1. Make sure that the staff code works.
 When you run the `driver-accel.c` (the default in the Makefile).
 It should give *roughly* 1000mg or -1000mg readings for the different axis that